The professional alternative

 Always read the small print

-The board of directors may decide what service can be provided and if so, on what terms.
+We may decide what service can be provided and if so, on what terms.

 ANCS will not advise or assist members in connection with civil or criminal proceedings.